Bombing of Dresden: US Air Force Historical Division report

 The third and fourth points say that the size of the Dresden raid—in terms of numbers, types of bombs and the means of delivery—were commensurate with the military objective and similar to other Allied bombings.
 On 23 February 1945, the Allies bombed Pforzheim and caused an estimated 20,000 civilian fatalities.
 The most devastating raid on any city was on Tokyo on 9–10 March (the Meetinghouse raid) which caused over 100,000 casualties, many civilian.
 The tonnage and types of bombs listed in the service records of the Dresden raid were comparable to (or less than) throw weights of bombs dropped in other air attacks carried out in 1945.
 In the case of Dresden, as in many other similar attacks, the hour break in between the RAF raids was a deliberate ploy to attack the fire fighters, medical teams, and military units.

 In late July 1943, the city of Hamburg was bombed during Operation Gomorrah by combined RAF and USAAF strategic bomber forces.
 Four major raids were carried out in the span of 10 days, of which the most notable, on the night of 27–28 July, created a devastating firestorm effect similar to Dresden's, killing an estimated 18,474 people.
 The death toll for that night is included in the overall estimated total of 37,000 for the series of raids.
 Two-thirds of the remaining population reportedly fled the city after the raids.

 The fifth point is that the firebombing achieved the intended effect of disabling the industry in Dresden.
 It was estimated that at least 23 per cent of the city's industrial buildings were destroyed or severely damaged.
 The damage to other infrastructure and communications was immense, which would have severely limited the potential use of Dresden to stop the Soviet advance.
-The report concludes with:
+The report concludes: